 About St Nicholas Island

 St Nicholas Island, also known as Gemiler Island, is famous for being the supposed resting place of Saint Nicholas or otherwise known as Santa Claus.
-This island is located just 20kms from the large town of Fethiye.
+This island is located just 20 km from the large town of Fethiye.
 It is believed that when St Nicholas died in 326 he was buried here on the island before moving remains to Demre due to increased pirate raids.
-His bones final resting place is in the Italian city of Bari where they were relocated in 1087 by visiting monks.
+His bone's final resting place is in the Italian city of Bari where they were relocated in 1087 by visiting monks.
 The island is scattered in some impressive ruins well worth the exploration.
-There are five churches that date back to the 4th and 6th centuries AD along with a large covered walkway that is over 300 metres long.
+Five churches date back to the 4th and 6th centuries AD along with a large covered walkway that is over 300 meters long.
 St Nicholas Island is also one of the best spots to sit atop and get to witness one of the most magical sunsets in Turkey.

 The story of St Nicholas

 A 4th-century Bishop of Myra, St Nicholas, was born in nearby Patara and rose to the rank of a bishop because of his charitable nature including providing for the poor and sick.
 Legend has it, that St Nicholas would drop small gold coin bags down the chimneys of homes of poor girls who were old enough to marry but did not have a dowry.
 He would also leave gold coins in the shoes of those who left their shoes out for him.
 After his death, the legend of St Nicholas’ gift-giving grew.
 So much so, in modern days he has transformed into the renowned character called Santa Claus, who brings Christmas presents to children around the world.